-Laser skin care treatments have come a long way since their dermatological debut in 1963, treating everything from hair and tattoo removal to hyperpigmentation, acne scars, and fine lines and wrinkles.
+Laser skin care treatments have come a long way since their dermatological debut in 1963, treating everything from hair and tattoo removal to hyperpigmentation, acne scars, skin tightening, and fine lines and wrinkles.
 The trends in recent years have consistently gravitated towards the use of gentler laser treatments with minimal downtime that can still offer prejuvenation via boosted collagen production and skin tightening.
-Many are also administered in once-monthly series that patients can fit into their busy schedules — no reason to struggle with dark spots or rough skin texture if there’s an in-office treatment that can help.
+Many laser treatments for dark spots and other skin concerns are also administered in once-monthly series that patients can fit into their busy schedules — no reason to struggle with dark spots or rough skin texture if there’s an in-office treatment that can help.

 The short recovery times associated with these treatments are in stark opposition to the ablative options of years past, which often left patients with a week of redness and flaking.
 But in today’s busy world (especially since millions of workers are heading back to the office this fall) few people want to commit to a lengthy recovery period.

 Board-certified dermatologist Dr. Jason Emer, who practices in Beverly Hills, elaborates, stating that, "The trend right now is [for] low-downtime procedures that improve your skin over time, without having to look like a burn or having scaling, peeling faces for too long of a time.”
 He explains that modern lasers deliver ultra-controlled damage that “stimulates the dermis to remodel itself without damage.”
 The end result?
 “Radiance, smooth and clear skin with reduced pimples, pores, and scars,” he says.